oiad/locateVehicle/README.md

-# [EPOCH 1.0.6.2] Locate Vehicles
+# [EPOCH 1.0.7] Locate Vehicles
+Locate Vehicles for Epoch 1.0.7 by salival updated by Airwaves Man (https://github.com/oiad)

 * Discussion URL: https://epochmod.com/forum/topic/43819-release-locate-vehicle-vkc-support/

-* Tested as working on a blank Epoch 1.0.6.2
+* Tested as working on a blank Epoch 1.0.7
 * This adds support for multiple vehicles per key (https://github.com/oiad/vkc)
 * Designed to be light weight and optimized.